View basket (0 items $0.00)

-Prostate cancer is the second most prevalent cancer for men in the U.S., second only skin cancer.
+Prostate cancer is the second most prevalent cancer for men in the U.S., second only to skin cancer.
 When the cancer is found in its early stages, it is localized to the prostate and considered “low risk.”
-The protocol at this stage is to closely monitor it through regular biopsies, antigen test and rectal exams.
+The protocol at this stage is to closely monitor it through regular biopsies, antigen tests and rectal exams.
 If the condition worsens, radical treatments may become necessary.

 What is Vascular-Targeted Photodynamic Therapy?

 So what is VTP?
 It is a treatment which injects WST11, a drug derived from ocean bottom bacteria, into the bloodstream.
 The drug is light-sensitive, and when a laser activates it, “the drug releases free radicals that destroy cancer cells in the prostate.”
 This technique of VTP was developed in Israel at the Weizmann Institute of Science with the partnership of STEBA Biotech.

 In their recently published phase III trial, Prof. Emberton and associates sought to further understand the efficacy of VTP as a treatment method for men with low risk prostate cancer.
 From 47 different treatment facilities across 10 European nations they found 413 patients who were under active surveillance after being diagnosed with early stage, localized prostate cancer.
 These men were randomly split into two groups: half received VTP while the other half acted as the control group and received no treatments but continued with active surveillance.